-Learning disability is one of the most common forms of disability in the UK.
+Learning disability is 1 of the most common forms of disability in the UK.

 It is not an illness or a disease.

-A learning disability affects the way a person understands information and how they communicate.
+If you have a learning disability it may affect the way you understand information and how you communicate.

 - learning new skills

 Are there different types of learning disability?

 You might hear people calling a learning disability mild, moderate, or severe.

 There are also people who have profound multiple learning disabilities (PMLD).

 Each person with a learning disability is different and has different support needs, for example